EDEN757/AInalyst/README.md

 - Keep the header row (`ticker,num_10ks`) in your CSV
 - Ticker symbols are case-insensitive
 - Companies already in the database will be skipped
+- Edit `companies_to_import.csv` in the project root to add the companies you want
 - Processing happens in the background - check back later to see imported companies

 ## Custom Configuration